The thyroid gland, superfood and how diet can affect it

 - whole grain products

-- eat fish and shellfish regularly
+- eating fish and shellfish regularly

 - more focused diet